Pauline Based Divisions

 Replacement theology.
 In reliance upon Paul's abrogation of the Law, Catholics and almost all denominations today say that the "Christian" dispensation did away with the bonds to the Law, replacing Israel with Christians in an entirely new covenant divorced from the Law given Moses.
 However, they are at odds with earliest Christian leaders who said the Law given Moses was not abrogated by Christ's coming, as well as with God's depiction in Jeremiah that the New Covenant was with "Israel" whereby God would take Israel back as a "wife" previously abandoned.
 See Early Church View on the Law.

 Sunday as Sabbath.
-Roman Catholics first separated in 363 AD from orthodoxy by making Sunday the new Sabbath, leaving the Eastern Orthodox behind (who always then up until the present always rest on the Sabbath).
+Roman Catholics first separated in 363 AD from orthodoxy by making Sunday the new Sabbath, leaving the Eastern Orthodox behind (who always then up until the present rest on the Sabbath while worshipping on Sunday).
 The anti-Sabbatarians primarily justify themselves by the teachings of Paul.
 See Sabbath Command and Paul Abolished Sabbath.

 Dispensationalism.
 The notion that the Jesus of the 12 is a different dispensation than the Jesus revealed to Paul is dispensationalism.
 This was first held by the Marcionites, and now is the view of most evangelicals and Calvinists, although differentiated as a Dispensation of Law v. of Grace.